B1 Platform and support technologies development, adaptation and integration

 Sub-action B.1.1 – Logistics Credit Management Platform (LOCMAP)

 Sub-action B1.2 – RFID Gates and Access Control System

-Sub-action B1.3 – Load/Unload parking lots management system
+Sub-action B1.3 – Load/Unload parking bays management system

 Sub-action B1.4 – Cargo-bike Sharing Stations management system